mekline/SubDrop---Data-and-Analysis/README.md

 - The images of stimuli used in the experiment (monkeys eating oranges, etc.)

-## Script.txt

-- The script/protocol used to present sequences of stimuli to children and elicit responses
+- Script.txt : The script/protocol used to present sequences of stimuli to children and elicit responses

-## Subdrop_reconciled.csv
+## Data/ (folder)

-- 'Sanitized' version of the data post-blind coding that is used for all analyses in the paper
+- Subdrop_reconciled.csv: 'Sanitized' version of the data post-blind coding that is used for all analyses in the paper

+- BlindCoding.csv: Record of blind coding process

-## SubDrop.R
+## Analysis pipeline/ (folder)

-- An R script that generates uses SubDrop_reconciled.csv to produce all stats and figs reported in the paper.
+- SubDrop.R: An R script that generates uses SubDrop_reconciled.csv to produce all stats and figs reported in the paper.
 Will be deprecated by....

-## SubDrop.Rmd

-- An attempt to solve reproducibility with a dockerized RMarkdown pipeline!
+- subdrop.Rmd: An attempt to solve reproducibility with a dockerized RMarkdown pipeline!
 This will also make a pretty doc (?) for people who prefer not to read R scripts with their eyes.

-## BlindCoding.csv

-- Record of blind coding
+- subdrop.html: Pretty reproducible output

 ## Materials for running/ (folder)